 What we’re doing in Solomon Islands

-In the 2018-19 year, VSA volunteers undertook 25 assignments with 16 partner organisations in Solomon Islands.
+In 2019-2020, VSA volunteers undertook 24 assignments with 18 partner organisations in Solomon Islands.

-The VSA SI programme strategy is focused on four priority sectors: youth,
+The VSA Solomon Islands programme focuses on four priority sectors:

-VSA has established a clear role in the Solomon Islands through its ongoing
+VSA has established a strong presence in the Solomon Islands through its ongoing partnerships with multiple in-country partners, including a strong relationships with the Solomon Islands’ Government.